juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ### Initialize the payment gateway

-This call returns whether the payment is going through hyperswitch or juspay.
+This call returns whether the payment is going through hyperswitch or hypercheckout.
 ```
 mutation MyMutation {
   paymentGatewayInitialize(id: "payment_gateway_id") {